Pärnu JK Vaprus: History

 Pärnu Vaprus appointed Igor Prins as their manager for the following 2023 season and recorded their most successful season in the club's history, surprisingly occupying 3rd place until matchday 27 and finishing the season in 6th place with 48 points, despite being considered as clear relegation candidates at the start of the year.
-Vaprus finished the following year in 7th place.
+Vaprus finished the following year in 7th place, before repeating their highest 6th place finish in 2025, accumulating a club record 49 points.
+During the season, the club's 16-year-old forward Marten-Chris Paalberg was called up to the Estonian national team.